groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/system-requirements.md

 GroupDocs.Conversion for .NET can be used to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported:

-*   Microsoft Visual Studio 2010
+*   Microsoft Visual Studio 2010 and later
-*   Microsoft Visual Studio 2011
-*   Microsoft Visual Studio 2012
-*   Microsoft Visual Studio 2013
-*   Microsoft Visual Studio 2015
-*   Microsoft Visual Studio 2017
-*   Microsoft Visual Studio 2019
+*   Microsoft Visual Studio for Mac
+*   JetBrains Rider
 *   Xamarin.Android
 *   Xamarin.IOS
 *   Xamarin.Mac